“Trust is not a default. It is work and it is intentional. It is structured and it is disciplined.” Rex Miller , Author & Culture Change Expert

 - Do the ‘right thing’ when nobody’s watching

-- In Practice: Pause to to wipe down the counters in the bathroom.
+- In Practice: Pause to wipe down the counters in the bathroom.
 Trust is built in the small, in-between moments.
-Be willing to cultivate culture in every moment by demonstrating care and ownership of your work space.
+Be glad to cultivate culture in every moment by demonstrating care and ownership of your workspace.

 - Meet your deadlines and hit your goals (make sure you have clear expectations of success first)